How can I archive and publish my data?

 • Zenodo: a domain-agnostic research data repository hosted by CERN in Switzerland and funded by the European Commission.
 Zenodo does not only host data, but also presentations, conference procedures and policy documents.
 It is also possible to archive GitHub repositories directly into Zenodo, by which you contribute to Open Science by making a snapshot of your code available in its current form and for the long term;

 • OSF (Open Science Framework): a data management and research dissemination platform.
-The VU is an institutional member of the OSF, which means that you can sign up (and in) using your VU account by clicking on the Institution Button on the sign in/up pages.
+VU Amsterdam is an institutional member of the OSF, which means that you can sign up (and in) using your VU account by clicking on the Institution Button on the sign in/up pages.
 You can use the OSF to create registrations and preregistrations for your research, to publish preprints, and publish and share data and documentation.
 You can also link other repositories such as DataverseNL to your OSF project.
 The same goes for GitHub and storage options such as Research Drive and Surfdrive.
 Do be careful about what you connect!
 A full guide for VU OSF users, including instructions about connecting external storage can be found here.

 You can also find repositories via the Registry of Research Data Repositories.
 When you are choosing a repository, it is important to check that it provides all the services you need.
 A good way to find out is to check if a repository as a Core Trust Seal, which is a form of certification for quality repositories.
 But if a repository does not have the Core Trust Seal, it does not necessarily mean it is not a good repository.
 As a minimum, you should check that: